SERLatBTH/HexaRobot/README.md

 ## How To Make It Works

 ### Activation
+Activation is required only once when the device is first used, after that you just need to follow the instructions on how to connect it to your mobile.
+If the device is already activated you can move on to the next section.

 1. Download HEXA App for your mobile device from [here](https://www.vincross.com/download-hexa-app), upon downloading, you will be guided through setup and on-boarding.
 You must have a Wi-Fi network to provide an internet connection for both your HEXA and mobile device during initial setup.
 2. Open HEXA App while your mobile device is connected to a Wi-Fi network, and press "Let's get started!"
 3. Turn on HEXA’s power button located on its posterior side.
 The power light will turn a steady green to indicate it is on.